-Finally reach to Hassan and take rest at the hotel.
+Finally, reach to Hassan and take rest at the hotel.

-Today, after breakfast drive to “city of Palaces”, Mysore; en-route visit Shravanabelagola- one of the prominent Jain pilgrim centres in India.
+Today, after breakfast drive to “city of Palaces”, Mysore; en-route visit Shravanabelagola- one of the prominent Jain pilgrim centers in India.
 It is believed Chandragupta Maurya (founder of Maurya Reign) had died in this town in 298 BC after he turned into a Jain monk and implicated an ascetic lifestyle.

 On arrival at Mysore take a guided tour of Chamundi Hills to view a huge Nandi Bull built out of a single rock-hewn.
-You can also visit Chamundeshwari Temple situated on the top of Chamundi hills.
+You can also visit Chamundeshwari Temple situated on the top of the Chamundi hills.
 Later visit the Mysore Palace, which is one of the most magnificent palaces in Southern India.
-Mysore Palace is the bench of Kingdom of Mysore and official home of the Wadiyar dynasty.
+Mysore Palace is the bench of the Kingdom of Mysore and the official home of the Wadiyar dynasty.

 In the morning, post breakfast take an excursion to Somnathpura (a small village located on the banks of River Kaveri) to visit Chennakesava Temple.
-Chennakesava Temple is one amongst the best examples of Hoysala style architecture.
+Chennakesava Temple is one of the best examples of Hoysala style architecture.
 The ceiling and walls of the temple are beautifully carved with the Hinduism’s Theological iconography and it also depicts friezes of various Hindu Epics.